Zeldean/zelutil/README.md

 ```

 That's it!
 This will:
-- Download and set up ZelUtil
+- 📥 Download and set up ZelUtil
-- Create a dedicated environment for all Zel tools
+- 🐍 Create a dedicated Python environment for all Zel tools
-- Make the `zelutil` command available in your terminal
+- ⚡ Make the `zelutil` command available in your terminal

+---

-## Custom Installation
+## 🎯 Custom Installation

 Want to install somewhere specific?
 Download and run with `--install-dir`: